 |The quickest way to understand how Java code is structured|

-A method selector's job is to distinguish between methods.
-Any one Java method is either accepted or rejected by a method selector according to whether the method matches the method selector's criteria.
+A field selector's job is to distinguish between fields.
+Any one Java field is either accepted or rejected by a field selector according to whether the field matches the field selector's criteria.

 |name||identifier, must be unique||Yes|